gerritq/test_repo/README.md

 ## Contributing

+Valuable contributions inlcude:

-**Note**: A valuable contibution would be to implement the data cleaning with the `mwparserfromhtml` (https://pypi.org/project/mwparserfromhtml/)
+- A valuable contibution would be to implement the data cleaning with the `mwparserfromhtml` (https://pypi.org/project/mwparserfromhtml/)

->📋  Pick a licence and describe how to contribute to your code repository.
+- Extending the data to other languages, including more generators, and expanding tasks